Graduate Certificate in Textual and Digital Studies

 The certificate is based on completion of 16 total credits.
 These include:

-• Two courses chosen from the list of core electives for 2025-2026 (Note that courses taken in a cross-listed section at the 400 or 500 level can also count towards the TDS Graduate Certificate):
+• Two courses chosen from the list of core electives for 2026-2027 (Note that courses taken in a cross-listed section at the 400 or 500 level can also count towards the TDS Graduate Certificate):

-• Autumn 2025
+• Autumn 2026

-• Winter 2026
+• Winter 2027

-• TXTDS 413Texts, Data, and Computation. (offered with DX ARTS 481)
+• TXTDS 413Texts, Data and Computation (Offered with DXArts 481)

-• Spring 2026
+• Spring 2027

-• TXTDS 501Text Technologies: Medieval Manuscripts.
-(Offered with ENGL 502)
+• TXTDS 501Text Technologies: Ancient Media

 • One open elective, to be chosen in consultation with the student’s TDS advisor.
 This course will ideally integrate the student’s TDS interests with work in his/her home department.